commercelayer/commercelayer-docs-api/resources/prices/create_price.md

 ---
-description: How to create A price via API
+description: How to create a price via API
 ---

-# Create A price
+# Create a price

 To create a new price, send a `POST` request to the `/api/prices` endpoint, passing the resource arguments in the request body.